 However, a 2016 study by the British Medical Journal (BMJ) concluded that malpractice (i.e. medical negligence) in primary care is understudied.
 The most common cause of medical negligence is the failure to diagnose an illness, condition or syndrome, or a delay in diagnosing.
 But medical professionals can also make mistakes when recommending or prescribing medication, failing to refer to a specialist, or even failing to warn of the risks associated with a treatment plan.

 The BMJ study also concluded that cancer and heart attacks are the most common health issues that lead to medical negligence claims.
 In children it’s meningitis.
-What these all have in common, of course, is their seriousness and the increased likelihood of mortality if not correctly treated.
+What these all have in common is their seriousness and the increased likelihood of mortality if not correctly treated.

 More than ever, medical professionals are aware that malpractice doesn’t only have severe ramifications on patients and their loved ones.

 Don’t get me wrong, I think state-run health services are a wonderful thing, and having grown up in the USA, I know what I’m talking about!
-But more and more, I can’t help but think that healthcare really needs to be given the social and moral priority it deserves – not just be seen by those in authority as just one of the many competing priority issues we face.
+I can’t help but think that healthcare really needs to be given the social and moral priority it deserves.
+Not just be seen by those in authority as just one of the many competing priority issues we face.

 It’s an interesting subject, isn’t it?
 I’d love to know what you think.